hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 Super Select is a custom select-like component aiming to overcome some limitations of the HTML `<select>` element.

-It's a light wrapper for Ember [PowerSelect](https://ember-power-select.com/), with some specific accessibility and styling choices made to best fit our design system.
+It's primarily a wrapper for [ember-power-select](https://ember-power-select.com/), with specific accessibility and styling choices that best fit our design system.

 We provide two main components with similar APIs: `SuperSelect::Single` and `SuperSelect::Multiple`.